socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 * Typically created during solution strategy, refined iteratively and incrementally later (as/if needed)
 * Illustrate [Client-Server Cuts (CSCs)](https://hillside.net/plop/plop97/Proceedings/renzel.pdf) such as Remote User Interface or Distributed Presentation and other "big" architectural decisions
-* Interface protocols and implementation technologies also shown
+* Disclose information about interface protocols and implementation technologies

 ### Usage (Produced and Consumed When)